Nigeria’s Energy Access Challenge — By the Numbers

 80% of Nigeria's operational energy capacity comes from polluting petrol and diesel generators as the main backup source during power outages.

-Nigerians spent USD 14 billion annually in fueling polluting petrol and diesel generators.
+Nigerians spend over USD 14 billion annually fueling petrol and diesel generators — a major drain on households and businesses.

 Our journey began with a shared experience of growing up in Nigeria, where constant power outages stifled the growth of businesses, limited people’s potential and affected every aspect of society.
 For many, the immediate alternative has always been reliance on petrol and diesel generators—an unsustainable practice that not only pollutes the environment and poses a risk to health but also burdens the end-users with high operational costs.
-This first-hand understanding of the energy challenges inspired Damilola Adeyanju and Mustapha Manga to officially launch Eablenex in 2025.
+This first-hand understanding of the energy challenges inspired Damilola Adeyanju and Mustapha Manga to co-found Eablenex.

 While clean energy solutions like low-capacity solar home systems (SHS) have gained traction, deploying high-capacity decentralised renewable systems for urban demand needs often means significantly higher costs, creating a financial barrier for many due to the steep upfront expenses of ownership – considering the low minimum wage in Nigeria, which currently averages $43 per month.